ARMmbed/mbed-os-example-crash-reporting/README.md

 ## Application functionality

 This example demonstrates the Mbed OS crash reporting feature and the APIs associated with it.
-In the first pass, the application generates a fault that causes the system to reboot.
-In the second pass, the application detects that the reboot was caused by an error and prints the fault context information in the console.
+In the first run, the application generates a fault that causes the system to reboot.
+In the second run, the application detects that the reboot was caused by an error and prints the fault context information in the console.

-First pass:
+First run:

 1. During Mbed OS initialization, the system checks the Crash-data-RAM region and detects there was no fault.
-1. `main()` is called.
-   1. An exception is generated.
+1. The startup code calls `main()`.
+   1. The application generates an exception.
    1. The system captures the error-context in a special location in RAM.
 1. The system auto-reboots (warm-resets).

-Second pass:
+Second run:

 1. During Mbed OS initialization, the system:
-   1. Checks the Crash-data-RAM region,.
+   1. Checks the Crash-data-RAM region.
    1. Detects that the reboot was due to a fatal error.
    1. Calls `mbed_error_reboot_callback()` with a pointer to the error context stored in RAM.

-   In this example:
-      1. The callback function (WEAK function) is overridden.
+   In this example, the application has overridden the callback function (WEAK function).
+The function:
-      1. A global variable `reboot_error_happened` is set to record that reboot was due to an error.
+      1. Sets a global variable `reboot_error_happened` to record that the reboot was due to an error.
-      1. The function prints information about the error context in the console and resets the saved context captured by the system in RAM using `mbed_reset_reboot_error_info()`.
+      1. Prints information about the error context in the console.
+      1. Resets the saved context captured by the system in RAM using `mbed_reset_reboot_error_info()`.

-1. `main()` is called.
-   1. The application detects that the reboot was caused by an error using `reboot_error_happened`.
+1. The startup code calls `main()`.
+The application:
+   1. Checks `reboot_error_happened`.
-   1. It retrieves the fault context using `mbed_get_reboot_fault_context()` and prints it.
+   1. Retrieves the fault context using `mbed_get_reboot_fault_context()`.
+   1. Prints the fault context.

 ## Building and running